How to Turn Your Lyrics Into a Real Song with AI

 Step 3: Hit Make My Song.

-Step 4: Listen and decide.
+Step 4: Listen and Decide.

 Repetition is a feature, not a flaw.
 In prose and poetry, repeating a line feels redundant.
-In songs, it's the hook.
-If you have a line that captures the entire feeling of the piece, repeat it.
+In songs, it’s the hook.
+If you have a line that captures the whole feeling of the piece, repeat it.
 Make it your chorus.
 AI picks up on this structure and builds around it.

 Concrete images beat abstract statements.
 “I miss you” is a statement.
 “Your coffee’s still in the cabinet and I can’t move it” is a song.
 The more sensory and specific your writing, the more the AI has to work with emotionally — and the more the listener connects.